codeforequity-at/botium-connector-google-assistant/README.md

 Follow the suggested steps:
 * you will be asked for location of the downloaded credential file
 * you will be presented a hyperlink you have to open in your browser to connect your Action to your Google account.
-(You have to use the same Google account as for developing the action if action is not published yet.
-OTHERWISE YOU GOT ALWAYS EMPTY RESPONSE, WITHOUT ERROR MESSAGE)
+You have to use the same Google account as for developing the action if action is not published yet.
-* you will be asked for start utterance, which activates your action.
-It is the same what you can see on Actions console simulator (_https://console.actions.google.com/project/YOURPROJECTID/simulator_) IF THIS VALUE IS NOT CORRECT, YOU GOT ALWAYS EMPTY RESPONSE, WITHOUT ERROR MESSAGE.
+* you will be asked for start utterance, which activates(launches) your action.
+It is the same what you can see on Actions console simulator (_https://console.actions.google.com/project/YOURPROJECTID/simulator_).
 * and stop utterance, which deactivates your action.

 ### 3. Use the generated botium.json